itnovre/py8ite/README.md

 - Network requests failing because someone's WiFi hiccuped
 - Hours wasted on the same debugging patterns

-So yeah, I built `Bite()` to fix all that mess.
+So yeah, I built `bite()` to fix all that mess.
 One import, one function call, and your code suddenly becomes way more robust.

 ## The Good Stuff